nefarius/ViGEmBus/README.md

 ----

+## 🚨 FEATURE-FREEZE 🚨

+This project will not receive any new features (e.g. additional emulated devices) besides stability improvements and bugfixes [in favour to focus on a successor solution](https://github.com/ViGEm/ViGEmBus/issues/139).
+More news to come, stay tuned 😁

+---

 ## About

 The `ViGEmBus` driver and `ViGEmClient` libraries represent the core of the Virtual Gamepad Emulation Framework (or `ViGEm` , for short). `ViGEm` aims for a 100% accurate [emulation](<https://en.wikipedia.org/wiki/Emulator>) of well-known gaming peripherals as pure software-based devices at kernel level.
 As it mimics "the real thing" games and other processes require no additional modification whatsoever to detect `ViGEm`-based devices (no Proxy-DLLs or API-Hooking) and simply work out of the box.
 While the (now obsolete) [Scarlett.Crush Productions Virtual Bus Driver](<https://github.com/nefarius/ScpVBus>) is the spiritual father of this project, `ViGEm` has been designed and written from the ground up utilizing Microsoft's [Kernel-Mode Driver Framework](https://en.wikipedia.org/wiki/Kernel-Mode_Driver_Framework).

 ### Emulated devices

-Currently supports emulation of the following USB Gamepads:
+Emulation of the following USB Gamepads is supported:

 - [Microsoft Xbox 360 Controller](https://en.wikipedia.org/wiki/Xbox_360_controller)
 - [Sony DualShock 4 Controller](https://en.wikipedia.org/wiki/DualShock#DualShock_4)